lucasdemassy/3D-view-with-aerial-photographies/README.md

 The working example `index.html` is in the `examples` folder.
 Moreover, it can be found at :  http://lucasdemassy.github.io/3D-view-with-aerial-photographies/examples/

 ## Images
-Currently, the images have a very low resolution and have to be changed.
+Currently, the images 8, 9, and 10 have a very low resolution and have to be changed.

-The four images currently used (photo1.jpg, photo8.jpg, photo9.jpg, photo10.jpg) have their orientation in alegoria.json at the position 1, 8, 9, 10.
+The four images currently used (photo7.jpg, photo8.jpg, photo9.jpg, photo10.jpg) have their orientation in alegoria.json at the position 7, 8, 9, 10.

 ## Installation